Think-and-Dev/gitbook-docs-test/docs/integration/minting-rifpros.md

     MoCInrate public mocInrate;
     // Address of the MoCExchange contract
     MoCExchange public moCExchange;
-    // Address of the bitpro token
+    // Address of the RiskPro token
     RiskProToken public riskPro;
     // Address that will receive the commissions address public receiverAddress;